OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 | ![Screen 1](./img/screen.01.png) | ![Screen 2](./img/screen.02.png) | ![Screen 3](./img/screen.03.png) | ![Screen 4](./img/screen.04.png) | ![Screen 5](./img/screen.05.png) |

 The screens shown here are just examples.
 Its very easy to come up with your own ones.
-I'll write more soon, possibilities are endless.
+I keep writing them, possibilities are endless and this document might not be 100% up-to-date.

 #### Video
 YouTube has it: https://youtu.be/6Dz-3qKJtjk